Varaha Lakshmi Narasimha temple, Simhachalam: Kalyanotsava

-Kalyanotsava, the annual celestial marriage of Varaha Narasimha, is celebrated on the 11th day of the first quarter of the Indian lunar Chaitra month.
+Bhaktotsava event of Kalyanotsava, the annual celestial marriage of Varaha Narasimha, is celebrated on the 11th day of the first quarter of the Indian lunar Chaitra month.
 This utsava is celebrated for five days.
 This utsava is not mentioned in any inscriptions of the temple.
-However, an inscription dated 1401 AD records the gift of a flag staff named the Garudaroha Kamba for celebrating the Divya mahotsavas (sacred key festivals).
+However, an inscription dated 1401 CE records the gift of a flag staff named the Garudaroha Kamba for celebrating the Divya mahotsavas (sacred key festivals).
 The gift was made on the fifth day of the bright fortnight of the Chaitra month.
 For the same reason, Kalyanotsava is considered as the mahotsava of Simhachalam.
 Also, the principal items used for mahotsavas in other South Indian Hindu temples are utilised for this marriage event.
 The Kalyanotsava begins with hoisting of the Garudadhwaja (flag of Garuda).

 Kalyanotsava resembles the weddings seen in Hindu families.
 The procedure of this utsava consists of the following events in succession: Ankurarpanam (the formal start), Rathotsava (chariot ride festival), Avabhruta snana (purification ceremony), Bhaktotsava (rewarding a devotee), and sayana seva (sleeping ritual).
 Ankurarpanam happens on the 14th day; Brahma and the eight guardians of the directions are invoked by chanting hymns and sowing nine kinds of seeds in specially-made earthen pots.
 The priests make the mahasankalpa (great resolve).
 To mark this, they tie threads made of Kusha grass to their wrists and to those of the deities'.
 Preliminaries of the Kalyanotsava begin on the nightfall of the 15th day.
 Baliharana is performed not only in the temple but also extends over the entire village on the hill to appease the deities.
 Before entering the marriage hall, the deities are taken round the village on a ratha (temple car) pulled by devotees.
 This event is known as Rathotsava.
 The deities enter the marriage hall at around 10:00 pm and the marriage of Varaha Narasimha and his consorts is performed.

 From the 12th day, the daily worship is performed in the usual day.
 Religious discourses on sacred Hindu texts take place in the morning.
 In the night, musical, recital and other similar entertainment activities are performed by scholars.
 The next day, priests invoke the guardians of directions and selected hymns are chanted.
 Purnahuti (last sacrificial rite) is offered to Agni, the fire god on the last day.
 After conducting the purification ceremony at Gangadhara, Bhaktotsava is celebrated.
 Bhaktotsava is celebrated by reciting the legends of Thirumangai (one of the 12 Alvars) in Telugu language.
 The Garudadhwaja is unhoisted to signify the end of Kalyanotsava.
 On the sixth day, the Telugu work Lakshmi Narayana Samvadam, which is about a game of wit between Vishnu and Lakshmi, is read aloud.
 After its completion, the deities are put to bed by performing sayana seva.